 5 things to check before buying a commercial VAPT Tool / Solution

 Commercial VAPT tools are becoming increasingly popular among businesses looking to protect their sensitive data.
 With so many vendors offering solutions, it can be difficult to determine which one is the best fit for your business.
 So, before you go ahead and buy a commercial VAPT tool/solution, make sure you check the following five things:

 1. Easy to use

 Simply put, the VAPT tool should be easy to use.
-If it isn’t, it’s not going to be work efficiently for you and your dev teams.
-This means that it should be easy to install, easy to navigate, and other easy to use features it offers the business.
+If it isn’t, it’s not going to work efficiently for you and your dev teams.
+This means that it should be easy to install, easy to navigate, and other easy-to-use features it offers the business.